crmne/paolino.me/_drafts/engineering-is-not-dead.md

 ---
 layout: post
-title: "Engineering Is Not Dead Because Accountability Is Not"
+title: "Engineering Is Not Dead Because Accountability Isn't"
 date: 2026-05-22
 description: "Models can generate the code.
 They cannot be accountable for it.
 The real distinction is whether the result is owned."
 tags: [AI, LLM, Software Development, Taste]